-Any experienced lawyer will tell you that once you or your business partner (i.e. internal client) put something in writing, be it in an email or a letter, it may no longer remain confidential as between you and the recipient/s.
-It is more likely to remain so if it satisfies the test for client legal privilege and you and the business partner have taken the appropriate steps to protect the communication.
-This area of law is complex and so we have outlined the basic points below.^{}

-Client legal privilege (CLP) exists to ensure that communications (oral or written) between a lawyer and his or her client that are of a confidential nature and satisfy the CLP test remain that way.
-This test is that the communication remains confidential and that the dominant purpose of the confidential communication is in relation to actual or reasonably anticipated litigation or the giving or receiving of legal advice.

-The renaming of what used to be called "legal professional privilege" to "client legal privilege" is helpful because, as the name suggests, the privilege rests with the client (or business partner) and not with you as the lawyer.
-It follows that a lawyer cannot "save" or backdate communications if the business partner has inadvertently failed to keep a communication confidential or sends emails addressed to you as their lawyer with instructions to a number of other non-lawyers (i.e. other business partners on a project) in the same email.
+- Any experienced lawyer will tell you that once you or your employer client put something in writing, be it in an email or a letter, it may no longer remain confidential as between you and the recipient/s.
+It is more likely to remain so if it satisfies the test for client legal privilege and you and your employer client have taken the appropriate steps to protect the communication.
+This area of law is complex and so we have outlined the basic points below. - Client legal privilege (CLP) exists to ensure that communications (oral or written) between a lawyer and his or her client that are of a confidential nature and satisfy the CLP test remain that way.
+This test is that the communication remains confidential and that the dominant purpose of the confidential communication is in relation to actual or reasonably anticipated litigation or the giving or receiving of legal advice. - The renaming of what used to be called "legal professional privilege" to "client legal privilege" is helpful because, as the name suggests, the privilege rests with the employer client and not with you as the lawyer.
+It follows that a lawyer cannot "save" or backdate communications if the employer client has inadvertently failed to keep a communication confidential or sends emails addressed to you as their lawyer with instructions to a number of other non-lawyers (i.e. other business partners on a project) in the same email.